WELCOME TO THE ERASMUS CENTER FOR EARLY MODERN STUDIES

 Rotterdam Public Library’s Erasmus Collection is one of the largest in the world.
 It not only includes works by Erasmus himself and his text editions and translations of ancient writers, but also a great deal of literature about Erasmus.
 Approximately thirty percent of works in the collection date from Erasmus’s lifetime (1466–1536), while about ninety works are first editions.
 Letters in Erasmus’s own hand also form part of the collection.
-The Erasmus Collection is an indispensable resource for the edition of Erasmus’s Opera Omnia, which is currently being published by the Royal Netherlands Academy of Arts and Sciences (KNAW).
+The Erasmus Collection is an indispensable resource for the edition of Erasmus’s Opera Omnia which is being published by the Royal Netherlands Academy of Arts and Sciences (KNAW).

-Aside from these Erasmus treasures Rotterdam Public Library has a large collection of books published before 1800 that are not directly related to Erasmus, but nevertheless could well be a valuable resource for study.
+Aside from these Erasmus treasures, Rotterdam Public Library has a large collection of books published before 1800 that are not directly related to Erasmus, but nevertheless could well be a valuable resource for study.
 These special collections together form an essential component of the Netherlands’ heritage.

 Citizen of the World

 The Erasmus Center for Early Modern Studies develops and coordinates activities that are necessary for the preservation and use of this rich cultural heritage.
 This includes restoring the old books that are part of it.
-The preservation of the book collection is, after all, a "conditio sine qua non" for the continuity of academic studies in the field.
+The preservation of the book collection is, after all, a conditio sine qua non for the continuity of academic studies in the field.

-- Mr. Coen Baron Schimmelpenninck van der Oije, MA (Erasmus Center fEMS Foundation)
+- Mr. Coen Baron Schimmelpenninck van der Oije, MA

-- Prof. Dr. Laurens Winkel, Erasmus School of Law, EUR
+- Em.
+Prof. Dr. Laurens Winkel

 - Dr. Adrie van der Laan